nanqis/back-end-test-vista/README.md

 ## 📋 Key Technical Choices

-* **Docker**: We use a **`docker-compose.yml`** file to orchestrate both the backend and database containers as a single application.
-* **Prisma**: Selected as the ORM for its type safety and developer-friendly schema migrations.
 * **`express-validator`**: Implemented for robust input validation on all API endpoints, ensuring data integrity.
 * **Postman**: We opted for a Postman Collection for API documentation.
-It's a practical and interactive way for the examiner to test all endpoints and verify functionality without a separate documentation server.
+We choose Postman over Swagger for this task because it allows for faster creation of testable, shareable API documentation without requiring any additional code integration, which is ideal for a practical timed assessment.

 ---